goreleaser/goreleaser/www/docs/customization/bun-builds.md

     # Default: Project directory name.
     id: "my-build"

-    # Use zig.
+    # Use bun.
-    builder: zig
+    builder: bun

     # Binary name.
     # Can be a path (e.g. `bin/app`) to wrap the binary in a directory.